internetarchive/sandcrawler/proposals/2021-09-09_fileset_ingest.md

   valid platform, which could be found via API or parsing, but has the wrong scope.
 Eg, tried to fetch a dataset, but got a DOI which represents all versions of the dataset, not a specific version.
-- `platform-restricted`/`PlatformRestrictedError`: for, eg, embargos
+- `platform-restricted`/`PlatformRestrictedError`: for, eg, embargoes
 - `platform-404`: got to a landing page, and seemed like in-scope, but no platform record found anyways